Accidentally Vegan: Let’s Do Organic Non-GMO Cornstarch!

 You’re probably wondering why we are discussing cornstarch.
 I mean, all cornstarch is vegan, right?
 As far as I know, that is true.
 I believe that all cornstarch is vegan.
 (If someone knows otherwise, please do comment on this article and share what you know with the community).
 However, even if it is technically vegan, most cornstarch is made from genetically modified corn.
 Yuck!

-If you’re looking for a non-GMO cornstarch product, I found the Let’s Do Organic brand at the Whole Foods in my area.
+If you’re also looking for a non-GMO cornstarch product, I found the Let’s Do Organic brand at the Whole Foods in my area.
 And you can also buy non-GMO cornstarch online in multi-packs through Amazon with free Super saver shipping.